 From the first list box, choose the entity you want to apply the rule to (service, process group, host, and more).

-Optionally restrict the rule to specific entities by setting the provided properties using the respective drop lists.
+Optional Restrict the rule to specific entities by setting the provided properties using the respective drop lists.

 You can directly define a condition that the entity must meet before the tag is applied.
 If you want to define more conditions, click Add condition.
 Conditions check for specific values of any property that is available within the Conditions drop list on the left.
 A rule example for a tag named